-Star Wars loving geeks will flock to Hollywood Studios for Star Wars attractions – Star Tours II, Jedi Training Academy (sign up early!) and Star Wars Weekends (held on Friday, Saturday and Sunday for four consecutive weekends in May and June).
+Star-Wars-loving geeks will flock to Hollywood Studios for Star Wars attractions – Star Tours, Jedi Training Academy (sign up early!) and Star Wars Weekends (held on Friday, Saturday and Sunday for four or five consecutive weekends in May and June).

 Confession: Nerd Boy and I aren’t Star Wars fans but I’d be remiss if I left it out of a geek post.
 Please don’t take away our geek cards.
 K, thx.

 Nerd Boy’s favorite geek thing at Hollywood Studios is the Sci-Fi Diner which is a unique dining experience.
 Do it.
 You’ll like it.

 Outside of that, I’m not sure there are many attractions with a geek focus though most visitors will benefit from the general Hollywood Studios touring plan.

 When asked about Animal Kingdom, Nerd Boy said “welll….I guess if they’re animal geeks, they’ll love it but everybody should ride the Safari ride and Expedition Everest.”

 Other geeky things

 There are a few other things that a lot of geeks will love.

 - Youth Education Series classes – Class topics include physics, production arts, wildlife, marine biology and a lot of other things as well.